cunnie/docs/mac-mini-CF.md

 **1** (exit)<br />
 **ping -c 2 google.com** # check net settings<br />

-We reboot the machine because we are superstitious; perhaps this step is not necessary:
+We reboot the vCenter VM because we are superstitious; perhaps this step is not necessary:

 **shutdown -r now**
 **Ctrl-D** (logout)
 1. Press **Ctrl-Alt** to liberate your mouse pointer

-#### 3. First Time Set-Up
+#### 3. First Time vCenter Set-Up

 The following can be done on any machine; it does not need to be done from the Windows machine.